 In addition, the Company may, under certain circumstances, restructure loans in troubled debt restructurings as a concession to a borrower when the borrower is experiencing financial distress.
 Formal, standardized loan restructuring programs are not utilized by the Company.
-Each loan considered for restructuring is evaluated based on customer circumstances and may include modifications to one or more loan provision.
+Each loan considered for restructuring is evaluated based on customer circumstances and may include modifications to one or more loan provisions.
 Such restructured loans are included in impaired loans.
-At December 31, 2011 and 2010, the Company had \$10,706,000 and \$8,469,000 in restructured loans, respectively.
-There were no restructured loans at December 31, 2009.
+At December 31, 2012, 2011, and 2010, the Company had \$8.2 million, \$10.7 million, and \$8.5 million in restructured loans, respectively.
+There were no restructured loans at December 31, 2009 and 2008.